Did you say that I can use Rustoleum as a top coat for my White bedliner?

 If you are referring to the oil based enamel, Rustoleum or similar can be used with our clear products as a color tint, but not recommended for a top coat.
 It is too soft, too slow in drying, not durable enough, and does not adhere very well.
 All those things except the slow dry can be compensated for when adding to our clear, but it is not durable enough for a coating.

-Again… Just be sure that you wash off or wipe down with mild solvent, and oily surface (if present from amine blush as mentioned).
-If much over 24hrs, you may want to consider a light scuffing (only if you notice a glossy surface)… it depends on texture you applied.
+Before applying any top coat over sprayed on coatings, wash off or wipe down with mild solvent, any oily surface (if present from amine blush as mentioned).
+If much over 24hrs, you may want to consider a light scuffing if the surface is glossy.
+This usually depends on the texture you applied.